lanistor/react-keeper/docs/CustomRoute.md

 # Custom Route Component
 ## Custom Route
-  Create your own Route component as you need, you can combine any middleware in your own Route Component.
+  Create your own Route component as you need, you can combine any middlewares in your own Route Component.
   ```js
   import React from 'react'